Pranav09193/Atri-app/README.md

-# Restaurant website using Ati framework
+# Restaurant website using Atri framework

 This is a website created for a restaurant called "Restaurante X" using the Atri framework.
 The website offers an online ordering system, table reservations, and provides information about the restaurant's menu, location, and services.